Hypercalcaemia is defined as a serum corrected calcium concentration > 2.6 mmol/L.

 Hypercalcaemia is characterised by renal stones, bone pain, polyuria, abdominal pain and psychiatric features.

-It is important to look for signs of the underlying diagnosis.
-Usually a diagnosis of cancer is previously known but this may be the first presentations.
-A lump in the neck may be suggestive of a thyroid adenoma.
+Symptoms, when present, are often vague and non-specific - a high index of suspicion is needed.
+It is also important to look for signs of the underlying diagnosis.
+Usually a diagnosis of cancer is previously known but this may be the first presentation.

 The diagnosis of hypercalcaemia is based on a serum corrected calcium > 2.6 mmol/L.